Skip to content

 Note

 When adding the hopping (n, m) between sites n and m, the conjugate hopping term (m, n) is added automatically.
-Pybinding does not allow the user to add them by hand.
+Pybinding does not allow the user to add them manually.

 Visualization